DJAxel/migrations-1/docs/en/index.rst

 Additionally, since Migrations 1.3, a new way to deal with primary key was introduced.
 To do so, your migration class should extend the new ``Migrations\AbstractMigration`` class.
-You can specify a ``autoId`` property in the Migration class and set it to ``false``, which will turn off the automatic ``id`` column creation.
+You can specify an ``autoId`` property in the Migration class and set it to ``false``, which will turn off the automatic ``id`` column creation.
 You will need to manually create the column that will be used as a primary key and add it to the table declaration::